Abando: Subdivisions

 The Albia Gardens are located in Abando.

 Parks and gardens

 The district of Abando is home to many of the most centric green spaces of the city.
 The Doña Casilda Iturrizar park is one of the largest in the city, with around 8.5 hectares of green spaces and fountains.
 Across Abandoibarra many of the former industrial sites and shipyards were replaced with open and green spaces, many of which are located in the surroundings of the Guggenheim museum.
 They include the Plaza Euskadi, the Republic of Abando park and the riverbank park (Basque: Erribera parkea) by the river Bilbao.
-Other relevant parks and open spaces include the Albia gardens, the Moyua Plaza and the Birbila Plaza.
+Other relevant parks and open spaces include the Albia gardens, the Plaza Elíptica and the Birbila Plaza.

 Demographics

 In 2017 Abando had a population of 51,622 people, out of which 15.6% were children under the age of 18, and 26% were 65 years old or older.
 In 2015 5.8% were immigrants.